 In short, yes.
 Having strong scores that students can submit to a wide range of schools will help them in the college admission process.
 In this test-optional environment, we encourage students to view the tests with an ‘everything to gain, nothing to lose’ mindset.

 In 2020, a large number of colleges and universities adopted test-optional admission policies.
 Most did so in empathetic response to the difficulty high school students faced as they tried to take the SAT or ACT during the early months of the pandemic.

-For the Class of 2023 it is difficult to predict what the test-optional landscape will look like.
-We anticipate that a number of colleges that implemented test-optional policies during the pandemic will retain them, however some schools may return to requiring standardized test scores.
+For the Class of 2024 it is difficult to predict exactly what the test-optional landscape will look like.
+We anticipate that a number of colleges that implemented test-optional policies during the pandemic will continue to extend them.
+However, we also anticipate that an increasing number of schools will return to requiring standardized test scores.